 For more information, check out this article on pruning tomatoes from the University of New Hampshire Extension.

-By now, you have a much better idea of how big Cherokee Purple tomatoes get, in terms of both the fruit on the vine and the plant itself.
+Now you have a much better idea of how big Cherokee Purple tomatoes get, in terms of both the fruit on the vine and the plant itself.
 You also know a bit more about the care that is necessary to ensure a healthy crop of Cherokee Purple tomatoes in this year’s garden.